 Got a special skill or specialise subject?
 Contact your local council about teaching a class at your local community center or library.
 You can charge for admission and teach anything from painting to yoga, computer skills, a language or cooking.

 If you have a bit more time on hand, put the effort in to preparing an online course that you can deliver on Udemy or Skillshare.
 It's a larger upfront time investment, but once the course is up and running there's nothing more for you to do: people can enrol and take it at their own pace and you'll be paid every time someone registers for your course.
-You can run a course on everything from creative writing to search engine optimisation (especially if you're the best SEO in Australia).
+You can run a course on everything from creative writing to search engine optimisation.

 - Run a face painting stall